-Interweaving discussions of vision, perception, and identity, Giannell’s works operate as expansive fields recording time, labor, and physicality utilizing haptic processes within the language of abstraction.
+Interweaving discussions of vision, perception, and identity, Alexandra Giannell’s works operate as expansive fields recording time, labor, and physicality utilizing haptic processes within the language of abstraction.
 In 2019, exploring imprisonment and displacement, Giannell was selected as an Artist in Residence with the Marek Maria Pienkowski Foundation in Poland as well as the inaugural Artist is Residence with the Alabama Prison Arts + Education Project collaborating with incarcerated individuals on physical/ephemeral interconnection and spatial infinity.
-Giannell's work has been exhibited nationally and internationally and has been the recipient of multiple grants and awards.
+Giannell's work has been exhibited nationally and internationally and has been the recipient of multiple awards.

 *Please inquire for CV